programmer-k/LinkTag/README.md

 ### Tagging
 - Tag your links for easy categorization.
-- Show related links by tags
+- Show related links by tags.

 ### Import / Export
 - Import links from external sources.